BYLAWS

 Emeritus Membership

 Emeritus membership is open to a person who was a member in good standing of WAPED for at least 10 years and who, while retired from active service in the disability support profession, continues an interest in the field and wishes to remain an active WAPED member.
 This membership category carries all the benefits associated with Professional or Institutional membership with the exceptions of voting rights and eligibility to serve on the WAPED Board of Directors; payment of a membership fee for this category is waived by WAPED.
-Any retired member who wishes to serve on the Board or retain her/his voting rights would need to join as a Professional member and pay the associated fee.

 Section 2 – Application for Membership